Peach Fuzz Belongs on Fruit, Not Your Face!

-Ladies, if you’re plagued with facial “peach fuzz,” you’re not alone.
+Is your face covered in unwanted facial hair?
+Do you ever wish you could just take a razor to it?
 Mine starts at the sideburns area and continues down my entire jaw line.
 (I swear if my peach fuzz were any thicker and darker, I could give an Elvis impersonator a run for his money.)
-And there’s no two ways about it: facial hair on a gal isn’t attractive – unless you’re Kitty Softpaws (Puss in Boots).
-So, in my quest for a fuzz-free, baby-smooth face, I researched the beauty world over, and here are my hair-raising findings…
+There’s no getting away from it: facial hair on a gal isn’t attractive – unless you’re Kitty Softpaws (Puss in Boots).
+So, in my quest for a fuzz-free, baby-smooth face, I researched the beauty world over, and here are my hair-raising findings:

 What Is Facial “Peach Fuzz”?

 Per Wikipedia, facial peach fuzz (Vellus hair) is short, fine, light-colored hair that usually has a blonde-ish, fuzzy appearance.
 Whether genetics or hormone related, some gals tend to have more than others.
 The most common places on the face include the sideburns/jaw region and upper lip area.
 So, while it’s totally normal (read: you don’t come from a long line of hairy cavemen), we gals want to be noticed for our eyes, not our facial fuzz.
 Well, the good news is you have a plethora of options to choose from.

 Got It.
 How Do I Nix My Five O’Clock Shadow?

 Over-the-counter: There are a slew of hair-removal creams offered (often called depilatories).
 This is certainly a cheaper option; however, sometimes these creams can be irritating if you have sensitive-prone skin.
 Results typically last three days, so you’ll need to use it routinely if you want to maintain a smooth mug.
 Nair Hair Remover Cream offers several different options, including one for sensitive skin.